tsunami416604/azure-docs.hu-hu/articles/azure-functions/functions-reference-csharp.md

 * `System.Web.Http`
 * `System.Net.Http.Formatting`

-A következő szerelvényeket egyszerű névvel lehet hivatkozni (például `#r "AssemblyName"`):
+The following assemblies may be referenced by simple-name (for example, `#r "AssemblyName"`):

 * `Newtonsoft.Json`
 * `Microsoft.WindowsAzure.Storage`